Is your job killing you?

 Watch this example of a child picking up a box.
 This is carried out very naturally, the child is using his body in accordance with its natural design, with very little effort, ease, freedom, poise and balance.

 Notice the natural squatting action in the bending and lifting.
 Adults lose the ability to move like this, we see squatting as unsophisticated and unnatural, we think sitting in chairs is more natural.
-Chairs only came into common use about 100 years ago, before that we were all squatting, just like half the world still does.
+Chairs only came into common use about 200 years ago, before that we were all squatting or sitting on the ground, just like half the world still does.